 Preparing the Uterus:

 This is where phase one ends and the uterus prepares for phase two, embryo transfer.
 We have found that implanting an embryo in the same cycle it was retrieved comes with higher risks.
-Our feeling is that if we do fresh cycle, meaning we implant the same cycle as the retrieval, we may not be getting as good pregnancy outcomes as we should because the estrogen levels are higher.
-Because of this, we have made a conscious decision to freeze the embryos and wait a cycle or two before transferring.
+Our feeling is that if we do a fresh cycle, meaning we implant the same cycle as the retrieval, we may not be getting as good pregnancy outcomes as we should because the estrogen levels are higher.
+Because of this, we have made a conscious decision to freeze the embryos and wait for a cycle or two before transferring.
 Estrogen supplementation is usually used to thicken the lining and then progesterone supplementation is given to time the embryo transfer.

 Once the uterus is prepared, it is time for your viable embryo to be transferred to your uterus.
 This is a mildly invasive treatment and doesn’t require anesthesia.

-After embryo transfer it will take another 9 days until pregnancy can be determined.
+After embryo transfer, it will take another 9 days until pregnancy can be determined.
 Additional viable embryos will remain cryogenically frozen to be used if additional IVF treatment cycles need to be completed.